junjun-25/lakbay-rover-mechanical-manipulator/README.md

 ```

 3. Power the ESP32-S3 and verify connection.
+4. Plug in a USB Joystick on your pc.
-4. Launch the Robot Controller and Model in RViz.
+5. Launch the Robot Controller and Model in RViz.

 ```bash
 ros2 launch robot_description display.launch.py